-The last Council meeting held was the 44th GST council meeting, which was held on 28th May 2021.
+The last Council meeting held was the 50th GST council meeting, which was held on 11th July 2023.
 The meeting was chaired by Finance Minister Smt.
-Nirmala Sitharaman.
-The Union Minister of State for Finance and Corporate Affairs Shri Anurag Thakur was also present at the meeting, besides the Finance Ministers of the states and union territories (UTs), and other senior officers of both, the Ministry of Finance and the States and UTs.
+Nirmala Sitharaman and attended by the Finance Ministers of the states and union territories (UTs), and other senior officers of both, the Ministry of Finance and the States and UTs.

 The GST council is the key decision-making body that will take all important decisions regarding the GST.
 The GST Council dictates tax rate, tax exemption, the due date of forms, tax laws, and tax deadlines, keeping in mind special rates and provisions for some states.
 The predominant responsibility of the GST Council is to ensure to have one uniform tax rate for goods and services across the nation